HOME | PRE-SOLO COURSE | PRIVATE PILOT COURSE | PROFESSIONAL PILOT| ACCELERATED PROFESSIONAL PILOT

-Title 14 of the Code of Federal Regulations, include the Federal Aviation Regulations and are provided here for your reference.
-To review most FAQ's about getting started in flying, this link provided to the FAA site for your convenience.
-The information is based on FAA’s rules, but is in a simplified form.
+Title 14 of the Code of Federal Regulations, the Federal Aviation Regulations, are provided here for your reference.
+To review most FAQ's about getting started in flying, this link is provided to the FAA site for your convenience.
+The information is based on FAA's rules, but is in a simplified form.
 You can read the FAA rules on pilot certification in Part 61 of Title 14 of the Code of Federal Regulations.

 FLIGHT INSTRUCTOR CERTIFICATION COURSE

-Combination airplane, Instruments & multi engine and Ground Instructor Advanced & instruments requirements.
+Combination airplane, Instruments & and Ground Instructor Advanced & instruments requirements.

 GENERAL REQUIREMENTS: